 VIVIANNA TORUN (1927-2004)

-Vivianna Torun was born in Malmö, Sweden in 1927.
+Vivianna Torun Bülow-Hübe was born in Malmö, Sweden, in 1927.
 Known simply as Torun, she was the first female jeweler to become internationally famous.
-Her jewelry is the sine qua non of mid-century Nordic/Scandinavian design.
+Her jewelry is the sine qua non of mid-century Scandinavian design.
 She attended the Academy of Industrial Arts in Stockholm and was later the first female silversmith in Sweden to have her own workshop.

-Torun began working with Georg Jensen in 1967 and made uncompromising jewelry using sculptural, simple spiral forms.
-She did not use valuable stones, preferring pebbles, granite, rock crystal, moonstone and quartz to design what she called her änti-status jewelry.
-Torun's jewelry was inspired by natural shapes: flowers, leaves, swirls and the flow of water.
-It is described as sober, minimalist and simple, but it also emphasizes the lines of a woman’s body.
+Torun began working with Georg Jensen in 1967 and made uncompromising jewelry using simple, sculptural spiral forms.
+She did not use valuable stones, preferring pebbles, granite, rock crystal, moonstone, and quartz, to design what she called her anti-status jewelry.
+Torun’s jewelry was inspired by natural shapes: flowers, leaves, swirls, and the flow of water.
+It is described as minimalist, but it also emphasizes the lines of a woman’s body.

 Torun insisted that jewelry must marry with the contours of a woman’s body: “A piece of jewelry should be a symbol of love.
 It should enhance and move with the body so that it blends with you.
 It must not overwhelm but enhance you.
 This is why it must be timeless.
 It shouldn’t matter if you are seventeen or eighty-seven years old.”